cs1302uga/cs1302-api-app/README.rst

 Attribution (10 points)
    Proper attribution should be given for **all assets** (e.g., art, sound, music, etc.) that you include in your project, especially assets that you did not personally author.
-All such attributions needs to be placed in the ``meta/ATTRIBUTION.md`` file.
+All such attributions need to be placed in the ``meta/ATTRIBUTION.md`` file.

    For each asset that you authored, please provide the following information: